-Also, it would be best to have enough time allotted for dental appointments throughout the process since the treatment involves several lengthy procedures.
+Also, it would be best to have enough time allotted for dental appointments throughout the process, since the treatment involves several lengthy procedures.

 How Do I Know if I’m Suitable for Dental Implants?

 Suppose you wish to have a dental implant.
-In that case, it is advisable to consult your dentist first for dental examination and diagnosis.
+In that case, it is advisable to consult your dentist first for a dental examination and diagnosis.
 Typically, the dentist will x-ray your mouth to determine if the naked eye does not see any dental problems.
 The dentist will also see if an additional procedure has to be done before the implant placement.

 Through consultation, the dentist will inform you if you are suitable for dental implants.
 If so, he will lay out a treatment plan for your specific needs.

 What Makes a Patient Eligible for Dental Implants

 For many, it isn’t easy to go through the process of multiple oral surgeries.
 A cosmetic dentist may recommend this treatment to the following people:

 A Patient with One or More Missing Teeth